pardallio/dcmdb/README.md

  * `path_template` the search path for the data, note that ECFS notation is supported.
  * `domain` gives some information about the domain used.
 Could contain geometry information as well.

 In each `meta.yaml` file we may specify an arbitrary number of experiments/runs.
 Please repeat the above mentioned for each run.
+The data section, `data.yaml`, should be generated, not manually edited.
+Instructions for how the generation is done is found further down.

 ## The python support